-'Contingent capital notes (CCNs)' Interest bearing debt securities issued by Barclays PLC or its subsidiaries that are either permanently written off or converted into an equity instrument from the holder's perspective in the event of Barclays PLC Group's core tier 1 (CT1) or common equity tier 1 (CET1) ratio, as appropriate, falling below a specified level.
+'Contingent capital notes (CCNs)' Interest bearing debt securities issued by Barclays Bank PLC that are permanently written off from the holder's perspective in the event of Barclays PLC Group's core tier 1 (CT1) or common equity tier 1 (CET1) ratio, as appropriate, falling below 7%.

-'Core Tier 1 capital' Called-up share capital and eligible reserves plus non-controlling equity interests, less intangible assets and deductions relating to the excess of expected loss over regulatory impairment allowance and securitisation positions as specified by the PRA.
+'Core Tier 1 capital ' Called-up share capital and eligible reserves plus non-controlling equity interests, less intangible assets and deductions relating to the excess of expected loss over regulatory impairment allowance and securitisation positions as specified by the PRA.